Spring Garden Revival

 Plymouth Municipal Ordinances for Mowing Equipment Operation & Noise Control

-Plymouth enforces strict municipal ordinances regarding mowing equipment operation and noise control.
-Permitted hours are 7:00 AM-9:00 PM on weekdays and 8:00 AM-8:00 PM on Saturdays, with Sunday hours varying—always verify current bylaws.
-Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are preferred for reduced noise and emissions.
-Commercial operators must maintain 1-2 million in liability insurance and obtain proper licensing.
-For code enforcement or to report violations, contact the Plymouth Building Department or the Plymouth Police Department.
-Plymouth Building Department
+Plymouth enforces strict municipal ordinances regarding mowing equipment operation and noise.
+Permitted hours are 7:00 AM-9:00 PM on weekdays and 8:00 AM-8:00 PM on Saturdays, with Sunday hours subject to local bylaws.
+Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are preferred for noise reduction.
+Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing.
+For questions about code enforcement or to report violations, contact the Building Department or local police.

 26 Court Street, Plymouth, MA 02360